Flora for Fauna ™

 Future Projects

-An upcoming project is planned at Kol Rinah Congregation at 7701 Maryland Ave in Clayton, Missouri for the spring of 2025.
-We hope to receive funding for this project through the St. Louis Metropolitan Sewer District’s Small Grants Program.
+An upcoming project is planned at Kol Rinah Congregation at 7701 Maryland Ave in Clayton, Missouri for late this spring.
+Flora for Fauna secured funding for this project through the St. Louis Metropolitan Sewer District’s Small Grants Program.
 The project is located at Kol Rinah’s interior courtyard.
 The site has a steep slope and bare ground which has caused erosion and water to enter the building’s basement.
 The native plants shown below should help stop the erosion.
 A few blooming native plants will delight the children that attend Kol Rinah’s Early Childhood education program, whose windows look out onto the site.

 Lift for Life Academy